s3-li/Project-Basic-Website/README.md

 # TOP-flexbox
-A webpage project built and designed using html, css and flexbox.
+An assignment by The Odin Project to build and design a basic website using HTML and CSS.
+Additionally, CSS Flexbox features will feature heavily to allow for the design  and display of responsive elements within a page.

-## 13th Mar:	Add style.css.
+## 13th Mar:
+* Add style.css.
 Style header, add images.
-		Add information body to index.html
+* Add information body to index.html.
-## 14th Mar:	Add style to information body.
+## 14th Mar:
+* Add style to information body.
 Resize images.
-Edit classes in index
+Edit classes in index.
-		Add quote section to index.
+* Add quote section to index.
-		Style quote section
+* Style quote section.
-		Add border to grid image and wrap.
-Restyle quotes
+* Add border to grid image and wrap.
+Restyle quotes.
-## 18th Mar:	Restyle hero-body in index.
+## 18th Mar:
+* Restyle hero-body in index.
 Add and style footer.
-		Give height dimension to heroimage in style.
+* Give height dimension to heroimage in style.
-		Add sorry.html, sorrystyle.css Add image to sorry.
+* Add sorry.html, sorrystyle.css Add image to sorry.
 Style sorry.
-## 25th Mar:	Add href to header links in index.
-Change text decoration for
+## 25th Mar:
+* Add href to header links in index.
+Change text decoration for link in index and sorrystyle.css to none.
+* Update Readme
-		link in index and sorrystyle.css to none.
-Update Readme Remove z from sorry.html.
+* Remove z from sorry.html.
 Change text for third tile in index.

 # Image Credits
 * Header logo: Anna Shvets - French Bulldog - https://www.pexels.com/photo/french-bulldog-on-studio-shot-4587998/